p208p2002/Transformer-QG-on-SQuAD/README.md

 - T5

 ## Expriments
-`NQG Scorer` using in SQuAD NQG which has special evaluation method.
+`NQG Scorer` which using in SQuAD NQG, has a pre-porcessing action before evaluation.
 For `Our Scorer`, we direct use the gold label and compute the scores without any modify.
 ### SQuAD
 comming soon...